ChildMindInstitute/mindlogger-arbitrary-server/README.md

 ## Getting Started

+This repro is to send user's response data to your own server versus storing the data within MindLogger.
 These instructions will cover usage information and for the docker container

 ### Prerequisities